Pros and Cons of Moving to Belgium

 + PRO: Varied entertainment options

-When it comes to relaxing, Belgium has a wide range of events and escapades.
-It has tons of museums, a beach and coastline in the north and hilly forests in the southern Ardennes, which make for great walking or fishing trips.
-And again the best part is that all of this is within a two- or three-hour drive from where one is staying.
+When it comes to relaxing, Belgium has a wide range of events and attractions.
+It has many museums, beaches and hilly forests, which make for great walking or fishing trips.